maduwatas/Vin-HkE/README.md

 Existing alerts can be activated or deactivated by pressing the bell button.

 To delete an alert, long press and when the delete icon appears, press it.

+The alert types available are as follow:

+* Time
+* Maximum pulse
+* Maximum power
+* Calories burned
+* Grams of Carbohydrates burned

 ### Box chalkboard